toddcf/toddcf-author/README.md

 - Synopsis on the left.
 - "Henchmen Wanted" section will also have embedded video of "Expendable."
 - Make mobile responsive.

-### Cleanup

-- Delete animate.css file when finished.
-- Delete app.js and remove any unused links to it if it is unused.
-- Delete waypoint.js and remove any unused links to it if it is unused.
-- Remove any Google Font links you don't wind up using.
-(Streamline load time.)

-### Deployment

-- Run webkit, etc.
-- Run linters.
-- Dreamhost:
-  - Delete all contents of current website's directory.
-  - Add all new files from scratch.
-- Test MailChimp.
-- Test Contact form.
-- Sent to family and friends.
-- Announce on social media.